 Puppy price hikes during lockdown

-The five breeds most often smuggled into the country are Dachshunds, English Bulldogs, French Bulldogs, Pugs and Chow Chows.
-The asking prices for these breeds shot up between March, when lockdown was announced, and the end of June, when lockdown started easing.
+The asking prices for five breeds most often smuggled into the country - Dachshunds, English Bulldogs, French Bulldogs, Pugs and Chow Chows - has shot up.

 Unsuspecting buyers can be left heartbroken when online adverts turn out to be scams, or their pup becomes unwell or worse.
 Make sure you know the signs of a dodgy advert to avoid being dogfished.

 Average puppy price increases from March to June